EducloudAI/AI-Integration-Framework/README.md

 ---

 ### 9. Timeless AI Architecture
-The framework is designed as a universal foundation for any form of AI, from today's prompts to tomorrow's autonomous agents, quantum AI systems, and beyond.
-This ensures your investment remains relevant across AI generations, protecting you from technological obsolescence while maintaining consistent governance.
+Universal principles and 25 questions that work across all AI generations.
+Protect your governance investment from obsolescence as AI evolves from prompts to agents, quantum systems, and beyond.

 ➡️ [Discover the Future‑Agnostic Architecture](docs/ai-generations-architecture)